runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 Eosport is also the primary port of travel between the free cities and Teythmos, and hosts embassies for a number of nations.
 It is partly built on the ruins of the former Elyos capital, which was abandoned during the Uon war.

+### Layout

+The city layout roughly follows that of the ruins it was built on top of.
+The main city is built on the southeast coast of the river, and divided into three tiers, each being further inland and higher in elevation.
+These tiers are connected by three broad avenues, radiating from the city center.
+ - The first tier is the main working hub of the city, consisting primarly of docks and warehouses.
+ - The second tier is the middle city, with inns, merchants and marketplacess, dwellings, and artisans.
+ - The third tier is the domain of the higher classes, containing manor houses of lords and wealthy merchants, embassies, banks, and select luxury shops.

+The city center is about 1.5 km inland, and includes various government buildings, with the Council of Lords at the center, where the eight lords of the Free Cities council meet.

+On the opposute coast of the river are slums, housing much of the cities poorer residents.
+About 2km upstream of the main city is the Tower Bridge, connecting the two shores.
+There are also a number of ferry crossings closer to the core city.

 ## Blackport

 The "shady" city.
 Most illicit or morally dubious trade goes through Blackport.
 This includes drugs derived from swamp plants, slaves from the xhal isles, and any other goods